-This graduate program is designed to build upon the students' baccalaureate nursing education and professional experience.
-This program prepares professional nurses with a wide range of educational experiences.
-There are three concentrations available: Nurse Educator, Nurse Leadership and Management, and Family Nurse Practitioner.
+The graduate program is designed to build upon the student's baccalaureate nursing education and professional experience This program prepares professional nurses with a wide range of educational experiences to acquire essential evidence-based knowledge and skills for successful employment in chosen careers.
+The MSN program offers three concentrations: Nurse Educator, Nurse Leadership/Management, and Family Nurse Practitioner.
+A total of thirty-six credits hours is required for graduation from all three concentrations.

-CORE COURSES (18 credits) Credit Hours
+CORE COURSES is (18 credits) Credit Hours

 NGR 5101 Nursing Theory 3

 NGR 5110 Nursing Research 3

 NGR 5700 Decision Making 3

 NGR 5703 Advanced Nurse Role 3

 NGR 5803 Evidence Based Nursing Practice 3

 NGR 5891 Health Care Policy 3

 Total Core Course Credits 18

 Mandatory for Family Nurse Practitioner Track

 NGR 5035 Advanced Health Assessment 3

 NGR 5141 Advanced Pathophysiology 3

 NGR 6172 Advanced Pharmacology 3

-Nurse Educator (18 Credits) Credit Hours
+Nurse Educator Concentration (18 Credits)

+The Nurse Educator concentration is designed for nurses to leverage their clinical expertise in an educator role.
+This concentration will enable nurses to take upon a leadership role in curriculum development in addition to assuming an educator role in clinical and classroom settings.
+This concentration can be completed in afour semester online and hybrid format.
+120 practicum hours are required for graduation.

+Crean nous

 NGR 6101 Nursing Curriculum Development 3

 NGR 6710 Teaching and Learning Strategies (clinical/classroom) 3

 NGR 6712 Introduction to Educational Concepts 3

 NGR 6715 Instructional Technology 3

 NGR 6718 Assessment and Evaluation Strategies 3

 NGR 6940 Nurse Educator Practicum 3

 Total MSN Education Credits 18

-Nurse Leadershi p and Management (18 Credits) Credit Hours
+Nurse Leadership and Management Concentration (18 Credits)

+The Nurse Leadership /Management concentration will prepare nurses to apply transformational leadership and decision-making skills necessary to manage nursing units and other departments.
+In addition, this concentration will equip the nurse leader with the essential knowledge base to participate in the design and implementation of new models of care delivery and coordination.
+This concentration can be completed in a-four semester online and hybrid format.
+120 practicum hours are required for graduation.

+Credit Hours

 NGR 6110 Nursing Leadership and Management 3

 NGR 6120 Nursing Decision-Making in Complex Health Systems 3

 NGR 6720 Organizational Dynamics 3

 NGR 6722 Financial Management and Resource Development 3

 NGR 6871 Health Care Informatics 3

 NGR 6942 Nurse Leadership and Management Practicum 3

 Total MSN Leadership & Management Credits 18

-actitioner (18 Credits) Credit Hours
+Family Nurse Practitioner Concentration (18 Credits)

+The Family Nurse Practitioner concentration is designed to prepare nurses for advanced clinical practice in the delivery of acute and chronic care to individuals and families throughout the lifespan and across the health continuum.
+This concentration also focuses on acquisition of evidence-based practice knowledge necessary to preside clinical care that includes health promotion, disease prevention, health education, and counseling in primary care settings.
+The FNP concentration can be completed in six semesters online and on-campus.
+Graduates are required to take the Family Nurse Practitioner Board Certification Examination with American Nurses Credentialing Center (ANCC) or American Academy of Nurse Practitioners (AANP) in order to be licensed and work as a Family Nurse Practitioner.
+A total of five hundred practicum hours are required for graduation.
-NGR 6610 Advanced Primary Care of Family I 3

-NGR 6610 L Advanced Primary Care of Family Practicum I 3

-NGR 6616 Advanced Primary Care of Family II 3

-NGR 6616 L Advanced Primary Care of Family Practicum II 3

-NGR 6638 Integration Advanced Primary Care of Family 3

-NGR 6619 L Advanced Family Practicum III 3
+Credit Hours NGR 6610 Advanced Primary Care of Family I 3 NGR 6610 L Advanced Primary Care of Family Practicum I 3 NGR 6616 Advanced Primary Care of Family II 3 NGR 6616 L Advanced Primary Care of Family Practicum II 3 NGR 6638 Integration Advanced Primary Care of Family 3 NGR 6619 L Advanced Family Practicum III 3 18

-18